giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 ## Drawbacks

-Are there any drawbacks?
+Are there any drawbacks to this method?
 Yes, of course there are.
 The four I can think of are:

-* The type definitions in JSDoc comments are sometimes clumsy and too verbose at times
+* The type definitions in JSDoc comments are sometimes clumsy and verbose
 * You can't do everything with those type definitions, and while there is a solution for that (using `.d.ts` files as described above), it feels like a kludge
 * The type casting syntax is *very* clumsy and is a wart on the code.
-And unlike the JSDoc comments, it sits _right_ in your code
+And unlike the JSDoc comments, it sits _right_ inside your code
-* The community is
+* There isn't a lot of experience using JSDoc typings out there.
+Hopefully, this blog post will change that.

 ## Summary

-But, weighing the drawbacks, I still feel that this is a better solution than TypeScript transpiling.

-You can use JSDoc typing to do _everything_ you can do with TypeScript, but with pure JavaScript, using the ability of TypeScript to read type definitions encoded in JSDoc comments, and thus enable embedding type information in your JavaScript files, and using that type information to typecheck your JS files, as if they were TypeScript.
+But weighing the drawbacks, I still feel that this is a better solution than TypeScript transpiling.
+You can use JSDoc typing to do _everything_ you can do with TypeScript, but with pure JavaScript and without any transpilation, while using the ability of TypeScript to read type definitions encoded in JSDoc comments, and thus enable embedding type information in your JavaScript files, and using that type information to typecheck your JS files, as if they were TypeScript.

 So go ahead and use JSDoc typings: **all the benefits of TypeScript, without the drawbacks!**